t-anderson21/blog/_posts/2024-03-07-data-curation.md

 #### A Closer Look at the Pandemic
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/unemployment.png)
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/civpart_line.png)

-These two graphs show the immediate effects of the pandemic on unemployment rates.
-There is a clear drop for Civpart but it wasn't as much as I expected (~3%), and a much sharper increase for the unemployment rate (~10%).
-This is important to consider when we look at how appropriate the government stimulus and response was.
-I want to do a closer look at inflation in the near future.
+The two graphs depict the immediate impact of the pandemic on unemployment rates.
+While there was a noticeable decline in the Civilian Labor Force Participation Rate (Civpart), it wasn't as significant as anticipated, amounting to approximately 3%.
+Conversely, there was a stark and rapid increase in the unemployment rate, reaching around 10%.
+Reflecting on the government's response, it's clear that these economic indicators underscore the challenges faced during times of crisis.
+I'd like a closer look at role of inflation in the near future.

-#### Conclusion
+### Conclusion
 It is important to remember numbers represent real lives and their impact is crucial in understanding the significance of economic indicators and statistics.
-While numbers themselves may seem abstract, they are deeply intertwined with real-life experiences and have tangible impacts on individuals, communities, and societies.
 Economic indicators provide insights into the health and performance of an economy.
 Behind these numbers lie stories of individuals seeking employment, families struggling to make ends meet, businesses striving to thrive, and policymakers making decisions that shape the lives of millions.
 For instance, a rise in the unemployment rate signifies job losses, financial strain, and uncertainty for individuals and families.
 As part of the class, I had to watch the most recent annoucement from the Federal Reserve so I'm trying to pay more attention to what's happening to the US economy.
 It'll be interesting to see shifts as a result of the upcoming election and accompanying politiking.

 My challenge to the reader: try to access one economic indicator of choice, and analyze one recent trend which you've heard about on the news.

-Thanks for reading!

-#### Sources
+##### Sources
 [Project folder](https://github.com/t-anderson21/blog-project/tree/main)

 [Link to FRED data for CIVPART](https://fred.stlouisfed.org/series/CIVPART)